Stratis-Dermanoutsos/Full-Stack-Notes/README.md

 # Full-Stack Developer stack 2021

-This is a repository holding information and resources for everyone interested in becoming a FullStack Web Developer in 2021.
+This is a repository holding information and resources for everyone interested in becoming a Full-Stack Web Developer in 2021.

 As you can see, this stack is a bit biased as I chose ***React*** for Frontend and ***ASP.NET*** for Backend specifically.